Shakvilla/FullStackJSDen/src/pages/js/setting-up-and-running-javascript.md

-In this section, we shall go through how you can install and run Javascript on the code editor, and the code editor I will use is [Visual Studio Code](https://code.visualstudio.com/) .
-Let me state clearly that, Visual Studio Code is just a personal preference, there are other good Code editors out there that you can use.
-Some other good editors include;
+In this section, we shall go through how you can install and run Javascript on the code editor.
+The code editor I use is [Visual Studio Code](https://code.visualstudio.com/) .
+Let me state clearly that, Visual Studio Code is just a personal preference, there are other good Code editors out there that you can use.They include;

 - [Atom](https://atom.io/)
 - [Webstorm](https://www.jetbrains.com/webstorm/)